alexqfredrickson/notes/aws/aws.md

 Logs can be *manually* exported to S3 buckets that are SSE-KMS (server-side encryption with key management service) encrypted, or have S3 Object Lock enabled with a given duration period.
 However, this is not recommended - and AWS suggests using *subscription filters* instead.
 Log data can be shipped to AWS Kinesis streams, Data Firehose streams, and/or Lambda functions, via *subscription filters*.
 It takes about three minutes for those logs to matriculate in.

+CloudWatch Events are a real-time stream of system events that occur when AWS resources change.
+They can respond to those events by sending messages, activating functions, making changes, and capturing state information.

 ### Cloud9

 Cloud9 is a deprecated in-browser IDE.